mulesoft-assets/template-sfdc2sfdc-lead-broadcast/README.md

-# Anypoint Template: SalesForce to SalesForce Lead Broadcast
+# Anypoint Template: Salesforce to Salesforce Lead Broadcast

 + [Use Case](#usecase)
 + [Run it!](#runit)